Illinois Series LLC: Everything You Need to Know

 Series LLC Annual Reporting Requirements

-Another advantage to creating a series LLC versus multiple LLCs comes with the annual reporting requirements.
+Another advantage of creating a series LLC versus multiple LLCs comes with the annual reporting requirements.
 Illinois only requires the series LLC to file annual reports, but not all of its cells.
 In the state of Illinois, if your series or master LLC is in good standing, so are all of its cells.

 Series LLC Dissolution

-If you need help with creating an Illinois series LLC, you can post your need on Upcounsel's marketplace.
+If you need help with creating an Illinois series LLC, you can post your need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.